Support Bureau - Assistant Chief Jay Powell

 Chief Powell holds both a Bachelor of Science and a Master of Science degree in Accounting from the University of North Texas, graduating in 1993.
 He is a graduate of the Institute for Law Enforcement Administration’s “School of Police Supervision” and “Management College.”
 Chief Powell graduated from the Federal Bureau of Investigation’s “National Academy” in 2016.

-The Support Bureau includes Criminal Investigations (Crimes Against Property, Crimes Against Persons, Juvenile Crimes, Crime Scene, Crime Analysis, Narcotics, Street Crimes, and Gang), Support Administration (Jail, Property and Evidence, Training, Court Liaison, and Quartermaster), and Support Operations (Recognition Program, Fleet Services, Traffic, K-9, Neighborhood Resource Officers, School Resource Officers, and Parking Enforcement).
-Criminal Investigations, Support Administration, and Support Operations are each led by a Captain.
+The Support Bureau includes Criminal Investigations (Crimes Against Property, Crimes Against Persons, Juvenile Crimes, Crime Scene, Narcotics, Street Crimes, and Gang), Special Services (Training, Court Liaison, and Quartermaster), and Support Operations (Recognition Program, Fleet Services, Traffic, K-9, Neighborhood Resource Officers, School Resource Officers, and Parking Enforcement).
+Criminal Investigations, Special Services, and Support Operations are each led by a Captain.
 Assistant Chief Powell directly oversees Background Investigations and the Budget.

 Captain Dan Rochelle manages sworn and civilian employees in this division.
 Captain Rochelle can be reached at email@example.com or at 972.219.3667.
-The Support Administration Division includes the following functions:
+The Special Services Division includes the following functions:

 The Lewisville Police Department has its own police academy approved by the Texas Commission on Law Enforcement (TCOLE).
 This enables the department to provide in-service training to all members of the police department.
 TCOLE mandates each peace officer receive a minimum of 80 hours in a training cycle, and each cycle consists of two training units.
 Officers must receive at least 40 hours of training during each training unit.
-Certain legislatively mandated coursed must be completed during the training cycle.
+Certain legislatively mandated courses must be completed during the training cycle.
 The Training Division is also responsible for the Citizen’s Police Academy Program.
-Please follow the link to the left to learn more about the CPA Program.
 The Training Division is housed at the Jerry R. Galler Public Safety Training Center and can be reached at the following:

 Officer Alvin Bilby: 972.219.3783 or firstname.lastname@example.org